 The Top Ten Most Beautiful Alphabets

-The Latin alphabet (or Roman, if you will) may have spelt out many a beautiful tale or poem, but visually, the alphabet itself is a bit… unaesthetic.
+The Latin alphabet (or Roman, if you will) may have spelled out many a beautiful tale or poem, but visually, the alphabet itself is a bit… unaesthetic.
 There are around 7,000 spoken languages in the world and around half of those have their own writing systems.
-That’s potential for a lot of lovely alphabets out there.
+That’s potential for a lot of cool alphabets out there.
 Here’s what we consider to be the top ten most beautiful alphabets in the world, in no particular order.

 Number of letters: 33